How to Expand a Business Globally: 3 Key Considerations

 Brands, inventions, creativity and designs – if well looked after – can present a familiar appearance in the fresh market enticing new customers and hires to jump aboard.

-The key point here is that IP does need to be looked after in this process, and should be a serious consideration when a company enters into a new space.
+The key point here is that Intellectual Property does need to be looked after in this process, and should be a serious consideration when a company enters into a new space.

 Things to consider include: